agenisea/perplexity-completions-mcp/README.md

 **This server uses Chat Completions API** because:
 - ✅ AI-generated answers synthesized from web sources
 - ✅ Automatic reasoning and summarization
-- ✅ Built-in citation and source tracking
+- ✅ Structured citations as separate resource blocks
-- ✅ SSE streaming support for real-time responses
+- ✅ SSE streaming with native Perplexity format passthrough
 - ✅ Multiple specialized models for different use cases
+- ✅ Usage statistics and metadata in responses

 **Use the Search API instead** when you need:
 - Raw structured search results without AI synthesis